paulroseau/rust-executable-packer/notes/misc.md

 - The complete documentation is [here](https://gcc.gnu.org/onlinedocs/gcc/Extended-Asm.html)

-# Note on the "extern" keyword
+## Note on the "extern" keyword in Rust

 - Source: https://www.reddit.com/r/rust/comments/17f78mb/what_is_extern_system/